mtint/autonity-docs/source/index.rst

    deploy/index.rst

 .. note:: Have a question?
-You can reach the Autonity team on Github_ or in the `Autonity Gitter`_ channel.
+You can reach the Autonity team on Github_ or in the `Autonity Gitter`_ channel

 .. _Ethereum Protocol: https://www.ethereum.org/